-We can return the apostilled post office PASS card via DHL courier (next-day service), or you can collect it in person (24 hours).
+We can return the apostilled post office PASS card via DHL or Royal Mail (next-day service), or you can collect it in person.

 Please note that CitizenCard-issued Post Office PASS cards do not qualify for an e-Apostille.